- 2 navel oranges

 For the bark:

 - Stir the chips until melted and smooth.
-Add the remaining chocolate about 2 oz at a time, stirring until smooth after each addition.
+Add the remaining chocolate about 2 ounces at a time, stirring until smooth after each addition.

 - Remove the bowl from the pan and wipe the sides of any excess moisture.
 Pour chocolate onto a jelly roll pan lined with parchment paper; use a curved spatula to smooth the mixture to about 1/4 inch thick.
 Add pistachios and dried cranberries; lightly press into chocolate.
 Add candied orange peel.
 If desired, sprinkle with sea salt.